muricoca/crab/future_html/install.rst

 Building on windows
 -------------------

-To build crab on windows you will need a C/C++ compiler in addition to numpy, scipy and setuptools.
+To build Crab on windows you will need a C/C++ compiler in addition to numpy, scipy and setuptools.
 At least `MinGW <http://www.mingw.org>`_ (a port of GCC to Windows OS) and the Microsoft Visual C++ 2008 should work out of the box.
 To force the use